The Vintage Shopping Guide

 Do you ever buy vintage pieces online?
 If so, what are your favorite sources, and how do you ensure that they are good quality without seeing them in person?

-Yes!
-I enjoy the thrill of the hunt, so I genuinely enjoy digging through Etsy, eBay, and 1st Dibs, Cherish and even Facebook Marketplace for hours to find the perfect piece.
-You win much of the time, but I’ve had a few losers.
-If you’re unsure about something, ask the vendor to send additional pictures before purchasing.
+AGH: Yes!
+I enjoy the thrill of the hunt, so I genuinely enjoy digging through sites like Etsy, eBay, 1st Dibs, Chairish, and Facebook Marketplace for hours to find the perfect piece.
+You win most of the time, but I’ve had a few losers.
+If you’re unsure about something, ask the vendor to send additional pictures and information before purchasing.

 A lot of vintage pieces have some wear and tear even if they are great quality- does this turn you away or does it add to the character of the piece?

-I think it depends on the amount of wear and tear.
-I love a little bit of chipping paint and the look of a timeworn piece, but large gauges or broken legs are more than I have time for and don’t elevate a space!
+AGH: I think it depends on the amount of wear and tear.
+I love a little bit of chipping paint and the look of a timeworn piece, but large gauges or broken legs are more than I have time for and they certainly don’t elevate a space.

 How important are the bones of vintage furniture, and what materials should you look for when shopping?